Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) Introductory Online Workshop (French)

 - New and experienced clinicians, researchers, and students who want to use or learn more about the ADOS-2

 About the trainer

-Dr. Mandy Steiman, Clinical Psychologist, specializes in the assessment of Autism Spectrum Disorder and associated diagnoses.
+Mandy Steiman, PhD, Psychologist, specializes in the assessment of Autism Spectrum Disorder and associated diagnoses.
 She received an undergraduate degree at McGill University, and Master of Science and doctoral degrees at the University of Washington in Seattle.

-Dr. Steiman has held positions at the McGill University Health Centre since 2006, working with complex and diverse clinical populations and leading multi-disciplinary teams.
+Steiman has held positions at the McGill University Health Centre since 2006, working with complex and diverse clinical populations and leading multi-disciplinary teams.
 For over 15 years, she has served as a clinical site leader for numerous multi-site and longitudinal research studies.
-At ACAR Clinic, Dr. Steiman contributes to the development and implementation of integrated clinical-research protocols.

 About the workshop facilitator

-Dr. Noémie Hébert-Lalonde, Neuropsychologist, specializes in neurodevelopmental conditions present in children and young adults.
-She holds a clinical position at the MUHC and a research position at the ACAR Clinic.
+Noémie Hébert-Lalonde, PhD, Neuropsychologist, specializes in neurodevelopmental conditions present in children and young adults.

-Reduced Fee: $950 CAD (tax included) - The reduced fee applies to students; clinicians in the public healthcare system or the public school system in Canada; all participants from low-income or middle-income countries
+Reduced Fee: $1,000 CAD +tax - The reduced fee applies to students; clinicians in the public healthcare system or the public school system in Canada; all participants from low-income or middle-income countries